uf-mil/mil/Visual-SLAM.md

 David: Visual Odometry from conventional optical flow

-Jake & Tess: MonoSLAM for down-camera
+Tess: PTAM/DTAM + MonoSLAM for down-camera

+Jake: SVO + MonoSLAM for down-camera

 # Considerations
 * Work in an underwater "outdoor" environment